-Basic net loss per share is computed by dividing the net loss by the weighted-average number of common shares outstanding for the period.
-Basic and diluted net loss attributable to common stockholders per share is presented in conformity with the two-class method required for participating securities as the convertible preferred stock is considered a participating security.
-The Company's participating securities do not have a contractual obligation to share in the Company's losses.
-As such, the net loss attributable to common stockholders was attributed entirely to common stockholders.
-Because the Company has reported a net loss for the years ended January 31, 2013, 2014 and 2015, diluted net loss per common share is the same as basic net loss per common share for those periods.
+Basic net (loss) income per share attributable to common stockholders is computed by dividing the net (loss) income by the weighted-average number of common shares outstanding for the period.
+Basic and diluted net loss per share attributable to common stockholders is presented in conformity with the two-class method required for participating securities as the holders of the Company's convertible preferred stock are entitled to receive non-cumulative dividends, payable prior and in preference to any dividends on shares of the common stock.
+Any additional dividends will be distributed among the holders of preferred stock and common stock pro rata, assuming the conversion of all preferred stock into common stock.
+Under the two-class method, net income attributable to common stockholders is determined by allocating undistributed earnings, calculated as net income less current period earnings allocated to participating securities based on their respective rights to receive dividend.
+In computing diluted net income attributed to common stockholders, undistributed earnings are re-allocated to reflect the potential impact of dilutive securities.
+Basic net income per common share is computed by dividing the net income attributable to common stockholders by the weighted-average number of common shares outstanding during the period.
+The Company's preferred stockholders do not have a contractual obligation to share in the Company's losses.
+As such, the net loss is attributed entirely to common stockholders.
+Because the Company has reported a net loss attributable to common stockholders for the years ended January 31, 2013, 2014 and 2015, and the quarter ended April 30, 2015 (unaudited), diluted net loss per common share is the same as basic net loss per common share for those periods.